solo-io/gloo/docs/content/introduction/traffic_management/_index.md

 ### Destination types

 Once an incoming request has been matched by a route rule, the traffic can either be sent to a destination or processed locally.
-The most common destination for a route is a single Gloo Upstream.
+The most common destination for a route is a single Gloo Edge Upstream.
 It’s also possible to route to multiple Upstreams, by either specifying multiple destinations, or by configuring an Upstream Group.
-Finally, it’s possible to route directly to Kubernetes or Consul services, without needing to use Gloo Upstreams or discovery.
+Finally, it’s possible to route directly to Kubernetes or Consul services, without needing to use Gloo Edge Upstreams or discovery.

 #### Single Upstreams

 Upstreams can be added manually, creating what are called [Static Upstreams]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/static_upstream//" %}}).
-Gloo also has a discovery service that can monitor Kubernetes or Consul and [automatically add new services]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/discovered_upstream/" %}}) as they are discovered.
-When routing to an Upstream, you can take advantage of Gloo’s endpoint discovery system, and configure routes to specific functions, either on a REST or gRPC service, or on a cloud function.
+Gloo Edge also has a discovery service that can monitor Kubernetes or Consul and [automatically add new services]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/discovered_upstream/" %}}) as they are discovered.
+When routing to an Upstream, you can take advantage of Gloo Edge’s endpoint discovery system, and configure routes to specific functions, either on a REST or gRPC service, or on a cloud function.

 #### Multiple Upstreams

 There may be times you want to specify multiple Upstreams for a given route.
 Perhaps you are performing Blue/Green testing, and want to send a certain percentage of traffic to an alternate version of a service.
 You can specify [multiple Upstream destinations]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/multi_destination/" %}}) in your route, [create an Upstream Group]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/upstream_groups//" %}}) for your route, or send traffic to a [subset of pods in Kubernetes]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/upstream_groups//" %}}).

-Gloo can also use Upstream Groups to perform a [canary release]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/canary/" %}}), by slowly and iteratively introducing a new destination for a percentage of the traffic on a Virtual Service.
-Gloo can be used with [Flagger](https://docs.flagger.app/tutorials/gloo-progressive-delivery) to automatically change the percentages in an Upstream Group as part of a canary release.
+Gloo Edge can also use Upstream Groups to perform a [canary release]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/canary/" %}}), by slowly and iteratively introducing a new destination for a percentage of the traffic on a Virtual Service.
+Gloo Edge can be used with [Flagger](https://docs.flagger.app/tutorials/gloo-progressive-delivery) to automatically change the percentages in an Upstream Group as part of a canary release.

 In addition to static and discovered Upstreams, the following Upstreams can be created to map directly a specialty construct: